 This is a comprehensive course that covers all aspects of tailings management from tailings generation and storage facility design to closure.
 The course also provides case histories of tailings facility closure and decommissioning, as well as details of incidents and failure from the past from which much can be learned.
-Because the consequences of failure of a tailings storage facility are generally significant, and there have been several failures in recent years, it is the responsibility of anyone involved in the design, construction, operation or closure of a tailings facility to be fully cognisant of every aspect of tailings management, as presented in this course.
+Because the consequences of failure of a tailings storage facility are generally significant, and there have been several failures in recent years (such as the Mount Polley Tailings Dam in 2014, and Samarco's Fundão Tailings Dam in 2015), it is the responsibility of anyone involved in the design, construction, operation, or closure of a tailings facility to be fully cognisant of every aspect of tailings management, as presented in this course.

 This course is intended for those whose work or interest is related to tailings management: designers, operators, and managers of tailings facilities as well as the general public and regulators.
 Although this course is prepared in North America, considerable effort has gone into presenting information that will find general application around the world.
 Wherever practicable, applications having regional representation are also presented.